Veshka32/Evolution-game/readme.txt

 JSON: to exclude: add transient or static to field or create json as GsonBuilder().excludeFieldsWithoutExposeAnnotation().create().
 The Gson instance created will exclude all fields in a class that are not marked with @Expose annotation.
 You can write custom ExclusionStrategy

+prepared statement;
+sign in and sign up;
+filter to main page;
+when and where close?

+userdao?
+security?